largereptile/osutools/README.md

-# python wrapper for the osu! api
+# python wrapper for working with the osu!
+API, databases and file formats

 todo:
 - finish readme